martin-guthrie-docker/busypy/README.md

 ### Case 1: Set all clients to cpu/mem

-* Choice to either start all clients first, or start the server first, then the clients.
+* Choice to use a server or just a client.
+  * Just a client, setting 5 CPU cores to 5%.
+The memory usage will be the default.

+    `docker run -it martinguthriedocker/busypy busypy.py --cpus 5 --cpu 5`

+  * Using a server, the server can be started before or after the clients are started.
-  * If the clients are started first, they will start with cpu/mem usage based on client defaults or CLI parameters when the client was started.
+    * if the clients are started first, they will start with cpu/mem usage based on client defaults or CLI parameters when the client was started.
+    * the clients must be told the server IP address (and port if different than default).
+The Docker container must expose the needed port.
+    * when the clients call into the server, their settings will be updated to the server settings.
-* Then start the server with desired client targets,
+      * client command,

+        `docker run -it -p 50051:50051 martinguthriedocker/busypy busypy.py --cpus 5 --server 10.168.2.149 --cpu 5`

+      * server command, changes all clients to 10% cpu usage,

-    `python3 busypyserver.py --cpu 20 --mem 10`
+        `docker run -it -p 50051:50051 martinguthriedocker/busypy busypyserver.py --cpu 10`

-  * if you know the number of clients there are, and you want the server to exit after all the clients have gotten the new settings, use,

-    `python3 busypyserver.py --cpu 20 --mem 10 --wait-for 5`

-### Case 2: Set one client to different target
+### Case 2: Set one/more client(s) to different target at later time

-* To set one client to different settings than the others use the client IP address,
+* To set one client to different settings than the others, tell the server to target that IP.
+You must know the IP address of the client you wish to change.
+  * Start the client(s),

+    `docker run -it -p 50051:50051 martinguthriedocker/busypy busypy.py --cpus 5 --server 10.168.2.149 --cpu 5`

+  * start the server, and use `--client-ip` to target the client you want to change,

-    `python3 busypyserver.py --cpu 30 --mem 20 --client-ip 192.168.0.20`
+    `docker run -it -p 50051:50051 martinguthriedocker/busypy busypyserver.py --cpu 10 --client-ip 172.17.0.2`

-  * if you want the server to exit after that client has been set, use,

-      `python3 busypyserver.py --cpu 30 --mem 20 --client-ip 192.168.0.20 --wait-for 1`
+  * if you wanted to change a number of nodes from one setting to another, you could use `--wait-for` to count how many clients to change.
+    * Note that `--wait-for` will use the first clients that check in... (non-deterministic)
+    * If for example, you had 10 nodes deployed and you wanted to change half (5) of them,

+      `docker run -it -p 50051:50051 martinguthriedocker/busypy busypyserver.py --cpu 10 --wait-for 5`

+* With either `--clinet-ip` or `--wait-for`, when the server is completed the task, it will exit.

 ### Case 3: Monitor clients only

 * For just monitoring, use

-    `python3 busypyserver.py --monitor`
+    `docker run -it -p 50051:50051 martinguthriedocker/busypy busypyserver.py --monitor`

 ## Docker Container